 Being dehydrated can make you feel even more fatigued.
 Staying hydrated can help your body absorb nutrients, keep your digestive system moving, and help you feel more alert.
-Hot flashes and night sweats cause you to lose water, so it’s important to try to drink more water than you usually do while your body is adjusting to this change in hormones.
-As an added bonus, staying hydrated can help to alleviate hot flashes and night sweats.
+Hot flashes and night sweats cause you to lose water, so trying to drink more water than you usually do while your body adjusts to this change in hormones is essential.
+As a bonus, staying hydrated can help alleviate hot flashes and night sweats.

 Improve Your Sleep Habits

 Focus on getting better sleep.
 Adopting new habits, like regular exercise and meditation, can help you sleep better at night.
 You should also avoid doing anything that can alter your sleep cycle, like taking a long nap during the day or drinking caffeine in the evenings.

 Before you go to bed, turn off the screens and let your body unwind.
 Make sure your bedroom is calm, quiet, and dark so you can get a good night’s sleep.

 Talk to Your Doctor

 If crashing fatigue during menopause affects your quality of life, it may be time to get some help.
 Your doctor can help you deal with any mood changes or physical symptoms you are experiencing as your body changes.
 Seeking support from healthcare professionals, support groups, or therapists can provide valuable guidance, validation, and coping strategies for navigating the challenges of menopause and fatigue.
 Open communication with loved ones about one’s experiences and needs can foster understanding and facilitate practical support during this transitional period.